Caster Tier List for FFXIV (Patch 7.3)

 Difficulty Tiering

-• Summoner is almost universally considered the easiest of the three caster jobs in Endwalker.
-It has the lowest number of casts in its rotation (four per minute), and as a result, is the easiest caster to keep uptime on.
-Summoner's rotation is also fairly straightforward, has some flexibility, and will not vary significantly between fights or when optimizing, making it a good choice for beginner caster players or players who like to do mechanics callouts in their static.
+• Summoner is almost universally considered the easiest of the caster jobs, if not all DPS jobs.
+It has the lowest number of casts in its rotation.
+Summoner's rotation is also fairly straightforward, has some flexibility, and will not vary as significantly between fights or when optimizing, making it a good choice for beginner caster players or players who like to do mechanics callouts in their static.

-• Red Mage is generally considered in the middle of caster difficulty.
-Red Mage has an intuitive base rotation that is easy to understand, but it tends to take more time and effort to maintain uptime in raid.
-Red Mage also has a moderately complex skill ceiling, where different encounters and party compositions can change an optimal Red Mage rotation.
+• Red Mage is generally considered one of the hardest casters now to keep uptime perfectly.
+Red Mage has an intuitive, priority system base rotation that is very easy to understand, but it tends to take the most effort to maintain uptime in raid without DPS loss.
+Red Mage also has a moderately complex skill ceiling, in part due to its unorthodox oGCD cooldown timers.

 While these are just general guidelines for job difficulty, different players will have different experiences playing each job.